credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 #### `GET: /data-receiver/demo-user`

-This returns mocked users like following.
+This returns a random user like following.

 ```json
 {